The growth hormone (GH) stimulation test measures the ability of the body to produce GH.

 Some medicines can affect the test results.
 Ask your provider if you should stop taking any of your medicines before the test.

 If your child will have this test, explain how the test will feel.
 You may want to demonstrate on a doll.
-The more familiar your child is with what will happen and the purpose of the procedure, the less anxiety he or she will feel.
+The more familiar your child is with what will happen and the purpose of the procedure, the less anxiety they will feel.

 How the Test will Feel